Kops vs. Kubeadm: What’s the difference?

 Chris Love gave us an overview and an update on kops and demonstrated how to spin up a cluster on GCP and on AWS.

-Lucas Kaldstrom, a maintainer of Kubeadm, described how kubeadm works and how it differs from kops and how the two projects are complementary.
+Lucas Kaldstrom, a maintainer of Kubeadm, described what kubeadm is, how it works, how it differs from kops and how the two projects are complementary.

 See also, Kubernetes Custom Cluster: Building Your Own for more information on Kubernetes installation options.